earthdaily/ArcGIS-plugin/README.md

   <h1 align="center">ArcGIS Plugin</h3>

   <p align="center">
-    To be able to discover, request and use imagery products based on <geosys/> virtual constellation within QGIS, using the &ltgeosys/&gt API.
+    To be able to discover, request and use imagery products based on <geosys/> virtual constellation within ArcGIS Pro, using the &ltgeosys/&gt API.
     <br />
     <a href="https://earthdailyagro.com/"><strong>Who we are</strong></a>
     <br />
     <br />
-    <a href="https://github.com/GEOSYS/ArcGIS-Plugin>Project description</a>
+    <a href="https://github.com/GEOSYS/ArcGIS-plugin>Project description</a>
     ·
-    <a href="https://github.com/GEOSYS/ArcGIS-Plugin/issues">Report Bug</a>
+    <a href="https://github.com/GEOSYS/ArcGIS-plugin/issues">Report Bug</a>
     ·
-    <a href="https://github.com/GEOSYS/ArcGIS-Plugin/issues">Request Feature</a>
+    <a href="https://github.com/GEOSYS/ArcGIS-plugin/issues">Request Feature</a>
   </p>
 </p>